 Who is Ericka Hines?

-If you’ve only just stumbled upon Black Women Thriving, you may be wondering where it all began and who’s behind it all.
+If you’ve just stumbled upon Black Women Thriving, you may wonder where it all began and who’s behind it all.

-Through a professional lens, Ericka is a diversity, equity, and inclusion consultant and leadership expert.
+Ericka is a diversity, equity, and inclusion consultant and leadership expert through a professional lens.

 On paper, she holds a Juris Doctor from the University of Georgia School Of Law and a B.A. in Political Science from Wright State University.